ibm-cloud-docs/appid/ts_index.md

   * For questions about the service and getting started instructions, use the <a href="https://developer.ibm.com/answers/search.html?f=&type=question&redirect=search%2Fsearch&sort=relevance&q=appid%20[bluemix]" target="_blank">dW Answers <img src="../../icons/launch-glyph.svg" alt="External link icon"></a> forum.
 Include the `appid` tag.

 For more information about getting support, see [How do I get the support that I need?](/docs/get-support/howtogetsupport.html#getting-customer-support).

-## There is no redirect to the app after sign in
-{: #signin-fail}

-{: tsSymptoms}
-A user signs into your application through an identity provider's sign in page, and either nothing happens or the sign in fails.

-{: tsCauses}
-Sign in might fail for the following reasons:

-* Your redirect URL was not properly added to [the whitelist](identity-providers.html#redirect).
-* The user is not authorized.
-* The user tried to sign in with the wrong credentials.

-{: tsResolve}
-For a redirect to occur:

-* Verify that your redirect URL is correct.
-It must be exact for the redirect to work.
-* Be sure that your user is signing in with the right credentials
-* Check that they're configured in your identity provider user settings.

 </br>